· · 4 min read

 Why Endothelial Cells Matter

-The HIF-1 Mechanism: How Bartonella Expands Its Territory
+The HIF-1 Mechanism: How Bartonella Expands

-The feedback loop Bartonella creates
+The Bartonella feedback loop

 • Bartonella infects endothelial cells and triggers artificial hypoxia

-• New blood vessels produce new endothelial cells
+• New endothelial cells are created

-• Bartonella infects the new endothelial cells
+• Bartonella infects the new cells and expands

 What Is EWOT?

-Why EWOT Is Specifically Suited to Bartonella
+Why EWOT Is Specifically Relevant to Bartonella

 EWOT Systems